rapidsai/deployment/source/cloud/azure/azureml.md

 returned_job = ml_client.jobs.create_or_update(command_job)
 ```

-After creating the job, go to https://ml.azure.com/experiments to view logs, metrics, and outputs.
+After creating the job, go to [the "Experiments" page](https://ml.azure.com/experiments) to view logs, metrics, and outputs.

 Next, try performing a sweep over a set of hyperparameters.